Travel Intelligence · Ground Transport

 Is Welcome Pickups or GetTransfer better?

-They're optimized for different things.
-Welcome Pickups is the better fixed-price product for first-time tourist arrivals in major cities — vetted English-speaking drivers, zero negotiation.
-GetTransfer is a bidding marketplace that's more flexible on vehicle type and serves more secondary airports and executive airports, but with slightly more variability between bookings.
+They are optimised for different things.
+Welcome Pickups is the better fixed-price product for first-time tourist arrivals in major cities, with vetted English-speaking drivers and zero negotiation.
+GetTransfer is a bidding marketplace that is more flexible on vehicle type and serves more secondary and executive airports, but with slightly more variability between bookings.

 Should I take the train from CDG or Narita instead of a transfer?